manabapp/TcpShark/README.md

 # EXIT STATUS
 This utility exits 0 on success, or 1 if error.

+# SYSTEM REQUIREMENTS

+### Operation Software
+- Linux
+- Solaris
+- macOS
+- Windows

+### Other Software
+- Wireshark 1.8.0 or newer
+- Cygwin (Windows only)

+# INSTALLATION

+### Linux, Solaris, macOS

+1. Places the script file 'tcpshark' in /usr/local/bin directory.
+2. Gives you permission to execute the file.
+3. Sets "TCPSHARK_APPEARANCE=Light" in .bash_profile, .zprofile, or etc (only if your terminal background color is white).

+### Windows
+Comming soon...

 # LICENSE
 GPLv3+: GNU GPL version 3 or later <https://www.gnu.org/licenses/gpl.html>